usualoma/grunt-xgettext/README.md

 In both cases, all string arguments inside the tr() function call are extracted as translatable messages.

+Be aware that concatenating translatable strings with variables data is inherently not possible.
+For example, this will __NOT__ work:

+    tr("Some value: " + value)

+The reason this fails is because the input to the tr() function will be different every time it is called, and therefore does not have a stable key for looking up the proper translation.

+Note that concatenating multiple strings to create a single (multi-line) translatable string _does_ work, provided all parts use the same type of quotes.
+Example:

+    tr("This is the first line " +
+       "of a multiline translatable message")

 ## The "po2json" task